tanawadeatharva/BharatVECTO/Documentation/User Manual/5-input-and-output-files/VDRI.md

 ~~~

 ### Engineering Mode: Pwheel (SiCo), Time-Based
 This driving cycle defines the power measured at the wheels over time.
-Vecto tries to simulate the vehicle with this power requirement.
+VECTO tries to simulate the vehicle with this power requirement.

 Header: **t, Pwheel, gear, n***\[, Padd]*